-The Indigenous Arts Initiative at the University of Kansas invites two emerging Indigenous artists to participate in a two-week residency from March 24 to April 6, 2019.
+The Indigenous Arts Initiative at the University of Kansas invites two emerging Indigenous artists to participate in a two-week residency from March 24 to April 6, 2019 (visual arts) or March 18 to April 1, 2019 (film).
 As a partnership between KU (The Spencer Museum of Art, Film and Media Studies, and the Lied Center of Kansas) and the Kansas Creative Arts Industries Commission, the Indigenous Arts Initiative supports a rotating series of Indigenous art labs that provides Indigenous artists opportunities to expand their professional networks, hone creative skills, and gain leadership experience through collaborative, mentorship-based programming at the University of Kansas.

 During this collaborative, lab-based residency, these emerging artists will work alongside 2019 Visiting Artists Sterlin Harjo (film) and Steven Grounds (visual art)—as well as with KU faculty and students—to create socially engaged works of art, strengthen ties between Kansas and Indigenous communities, plus enhance Indigenous leadership at the border of artistic and community practice.
 The residency will include a series of master classes, workshops and roundtable discussions in subjects ranging from Indigenous aesthetics to professional development to community leadership.
 Artists are selected according to the primary medium of our visiting artist mentors, this year in film and visual arts.

 Lied Center Engagement/Education Director Anthea Scouffas said, “We are all excited to be partnering with the Kansas Creative Arts Industries Commission on this initiative.
 The project will serve as the lead-up to the annual KU Indigenous Cultures Festival and will result in original work, created and presented by these emerging artists during the festival.”